Van Vleet, Mississippi

 Van Vleet is a census-designated place and unincorporated community in Chickasaw County, Mississippi, United States.
 Van Vleet is located at the junction of Mississippi Highway 32 and Mississippi Highway 385, 8 mi northeast of Houston.
 Van Vleet has a post office with ZIP code 38877.

 Van Vleet is located on the former Houston Branch of the Southern Railway.

 A post office first began operation under the name Van Vleet in 1891.

-It was first named as a CDP in the 2020 Census which listed a population of 95.
+As of the 2020 Census, the population was 95.